turned2670/starter-academic/content/authors/admin/_index.md

   - admin

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are  deep learning testing, adversarial testing of recurrent neural networks and audio adversarial attacks
+bio: My research interests are AI & LLM security, adversarial robustness, safety assessment, deep learning testing, etc.

 # Interests to show in About widget
 interests: